2:049 Chairs, Directors, and Coordinators

 situations, the process used for this search will be the same as the one developed

 for the internal search for a new chair (number two above).
 In cases of emergency,

 as when the loss of a chair occurs unexpectedly without leaving sufficient time to

 follow the process before a new chair is needed in place, an interim chair may be

-appointed by the President based on recommendations from the College Dean and the
+appointed by the Provost based on recommendations from the College Dean.
+The evaluation

 - Untenured Chairs: Untenured faculty members sometimes serve as chairs.
 When an untenured